 A supreme court justice salary is significantly higher in all states.
 In Illinois and California, a supreme court justice salary is $229,345 and $244,179 respectively, a hefty six figures more than their lower court brethren.

 In many states, small claims court judges are part-time employees free to pursue careers outside of court.
 This means that annual income may vary substantially, depending on the income gained through other means of employment.
 In Indiana, for example, small claims court judges who work part-time or full-time may participate in employment outside of court.
 Part-time small claims court judges in Indiana may practice law, provided they avoid any conflicts of interest.
 In other words, they must be sure to avoid representing clients in the courts where they preside.
 Additionally, in locations where township boards set small claims courts judges' salaries, pay may vary based on longevity, among other things.

-The BLS predicts a slower than average employment growth rate for the judiciary.
-In fact, it predicts employment will grow by a mere 7 percent between 2010 and 2020.
-Budgetary constraints -- along with low turnover rates -- are contributing factors.
+The BLS predicts an average employment growth rate for the judiciary.
+It predicts employment will grow by 5 percent, roughly the same as all other jobs, between 2016 and 2026.
 Low turnover rates are common where judges obtain their seats on the bench via election, because elected judges may typically seek re-election multiple times until the age of mandatory retirement.